Judy Doyle

 Judy Doyle is a former camogie player who was one of the leading goalscorers of her generation, the scorer of three goals for Dublin against Tipperary in the 1961 All Ireland final, four goals for Dublin against Antrim in the 1964 All Ireland final and five goals for Dublin against Tipperary in the 1965 All Ireland final.

 She won six All Ireland senior medals in all.
 She won six All Ireland medals from 1961 to 1966 and five Gael Linn Cup medals.

 Career

 She first played for Dublin in the 1960 championship, scoring four goals against Laois in her first Leinster final, and quickly struck up a lethal partnership with Úna O’Connor, with whom she had an uncanny relationship on the field of play.

-A fine all round athlete who was a skilled hand-passer, she scored more goals in the Gael Linn cup series than any other player in history.
+Judy scored more goals in the Gael Linn cup series than any other player in history.
 Including three of Leinster's seven in the 1968 final and three of Leinster’s twelve in the 1970 final, both against Ulster, and four goals in the 1969 and 1971 semi-finals.